zpainter/iassist/content/community/antiracism-resources-guide/c-concepts-and-context.md

 This is guidance on collecting datasets generated by others to use in analysis.
 The question you must start with is who owns the data you want to use?
 Data is free when in public domain OR it is licensed using terms and conditions by the owners of the data with an open access (free) and fee-based (subscription required) license.
 Be very clear before you download or copy datasets to review what are the conditions to reuse that data.

-How to find sources and strategies in finding relevant data: [Library Resources;]{#_heading=h.o37vvmga9wtb) [Scholarly Works;]{##_heading=h.kkm7rsuaay4o) and [Newspapers, Magazines, & Trade Publications]{##_heading=h.os6wlposbtmu}
+In this guide: How to find sources and strategies in finding relevant data: [Library Resources;](/community/antiracism-resources-guide/b-sources-and-strategies/#1-resource-guides) [Scholarly Works;](/community/antiracism-resources-guide/b-sources-and-strategies/#7-scholarly-works) and [Newspapers, Magazines, & Trade Publications](/community/antiracism-resources-guide/b-sources-and-strategies/#8-newspapers-magazines-trade-publications)

 #### Public Domain {#public-domain}

 No restrictions to reuse not covered by copyright.
 In the U.S. works are in pubic domain because: (1) the copyright expires, (2) failure to properly renew a copyright, (3) the work is placed in the public domain deliberately by the copyright owner ([Sec.
 105 <i class="fas fa-external-link-alt"></i>](https://www.law.cornell.edu/uscode/text/17/105)), and (4) the work was not of a type that can be protected by copyright ([Sec.
 102b <i class="fas fa-external-link-alt"></i>](https://www.law.cornell.edu/uscode/text/17/102)).
 Most datasets from the U.S. Governments are in the public domain.
 Read methodology to learn about how it was collected or frequency of the data.
 Some IGO, Countries, and subnational also release their data in the public domain.
 It is more common to see data release as Open Access Data.

-In this guide: Sources and strategies to access public data: [Governmental Sources]{#_heading=h.1d0745w3hfvk}.
+In this guide: Sources and strategies to access public data: [Governmental Sources](/community/antiracism-resources-guide//b-sources-and-strategies/#2-governmental-sources).

 #### Open access data license {#open-access-data-license}

 You will have to agree to terms and conditions to access and use these data sources, sometimes having to pay a nominal amount of money.
-According to the [OpenDataHandbook <i class="fas fa-external-link-alt"></i>](https://opendatahandbook.org/guide/en/what-is-open-data/), open data is "**Availability and Access:** the data must be available as a whole as and at no more than a reasonable reproduction cost, preferably by downloading over the internet.
+According to the [OpenDataHandbook <i class="fas fa-external-link-alt"></i>](https://opendatahandbook.org/guide/en/what-is-open-data/), open data is

+> "**Availability and Access:** the data must be available as a whole as and at no more than a reasonable reproduction cost, preferably by downloading over the internet.
 The data must also be available in a convenient and modifiable form. **Re-use and Redistribution:** the data must be provided under terms that permit re-use and redistribution including the intermixing with other datasets. **Universal Participation:** everyone must be able to use, re-use and redistribute - there should be no discrimination against fields of endeavor or against persons or groups.
 For example, ‘non-commercial' restrictions that would prevent ‘commercial' use, or restrictions of use for certain purposes (e.g. only in education), are not allowed."

 Open Knowledge Foundation lists many types of [Open License models <i class="fas fa-external-link-alt"></i>](https://opendefinition.org/licenses/).
 Most common (in the US) is [Creative Commons <i class="fas fa-external-link-alt"></i>](https://creativecommons.org/).

-In this guide: Sources and strategies to access open data: [Data Archives & Repositories]{#_heading=h.hgs3o9mmih09); [Non-Governmental Organizations]{##_heading=h.9e1qu6mmoqnv); and [Funders]{##_heading=h.v2kndz9ieah0}
+In this guide: Sources and strategies to access open data: [Data Archives & Repositories](/community/antiracism-resources-guide/b-sources-and-strategies/#3-data-archives-repositories); [Non-Governmental Organizations](/community/antiracism-resources-guide/b-sources-and-strategies/#5-think-tanks-research-centers-and-non-governmental-organizations); and [Funders](/community/antiracism-resources-guide/b-sources-and-strategies/#6-funders-and-grantees)

 #### Subscription required data license {#subscription-required-data-license}

 You will need to agree to terms and conditions and pay money to access and use these data sources.
 Most of the time the researcher who oversaw the collection of data will not have any rights because they collected it as a work for hire.
 Generally, the data is controlled by a publisher/owner of the data, which means you have to negotiate access and treatment of original, derived, and usage data.
 Access may be available across an institution paying for it or restricted to one user by username and password.
 Even the format might be negotiated: remote access over the internet or on proprietary media with the publisher's own software to be accessed on one agreed-upon computer.
 The publisher may require the licensee to maintain the confidentiality of its data, restrict how the data can be used, and even own any new data sets resulting from licensee research or limit the use of any analyst as a result of the data.
 This is why it is important to read the whole terms and conditions of the contract before you sign or agree to any licensed data.

-In this guide: Sources and strategies to access subscription required data: [Commercial Databases]{#_heading=h.38e5nir62gwy) and [Social Networks: Social Media, Community Listservs, Professional Associations]{##_heading=h.mo217jz9ka78}
+In this guide: Sources and strategies to access subscription required data: [Commercial Databases](/community/antiracism-resources-guide/b-sources-and-strategies/#4-commercial-databases) and [Social Networks: Social Media, Community Listservs, Professional Associations](/community/antiracism-resources-guide/b-sources-and-strategies/#9-social-networks)

 #### Further Resources {#further-resources}

 - Eaker, Christopher.
 (2021) Open Research Toolkit.
 Retrieved from [https://doi.org/10.17605/OSF.IO/A4FTW <i class="fas fa-external-link-alt"></i>](https://doi.org/10.17605/OSF.IO/A4FTW)
 - Boettcher, Jennifer and Dames, K. Matthew. "[Government Data as Intellectual Property: Is Public Domain the Same as Open Access? <i class="fas fa-external-link-alt"></i>](https://repository.library.georgetown.edu/handle/10822/1051174)" Online Searcher 42, no. 4, (July/August 2018): 42-48.
 - From Digital Curation Centre (DCC) - UK.
 Ball, A. (2014). "[How to License Research Data <i class="fas fa-external-link-alt"></i>](https://www.dcc.ac.uk/guidance/how-guides/license-research-data)".
 DCC How-to Guides.
 - From Oregon State University - [IP & Licensing Data <i class="fas fa-external-link-alt"></i>](https://guides.library.oregonstate.edu/research-data-services/data-licensing-ip)
 - [Essays on How Different Countries View Race](https://iassistdata.org/community/antiracismresources-ig/essays/) (IASSIST)

 ### 5. Guidance for analyzing data {#5-guidance-for-analyzing-data}